gmickel/turborepo-shadcn-nextjs/README.md

 - `bun dev` - Develop all apps and packages
 - `bun dev:ui` - Develop all apps and packages and display the output in Turbo's new experimental UI
 - `bun test` - Run all tests with vitest
+- `bun test:cov` - Run all unit tests with vitest and generate a coverage report
+- `bun test:cov:ui` - Run all unit tests with vitest and display the vitest UI
+- `bun test:e2e` - Run all end-to-end tests with playwright
 - `bun lint` - Lint and format all packages
 - `bun lint:fix` - Lint, format, and fix all packages
 - `bun changeset` - Generate a changeset 🚧 - WIP